Free Shipping + 30-Day Return Guarantee On All Cases

 Bam is one of the most trusted brands when it comes to high-performance violin cases.
 Their Hightech series is a favorite among professional musicians because it combines incredible durability with a lightweight design.

-Unlike traditional wooden or plastic cases, Bam uses ABS-reinforced shells with AIREX foam technology, which provides high-impact resistance without adding unnecessary weight.
+Unlike traditional wooden or plastic cases, Bam uses three high-performance materials with AIREX foam technology in between, which provides high-impact resistance without adding unnecessary weight.

-✅ Triple-layer shell (ABS, Airex foam, ABS) – This advanced layering absorbs shocks and reduces the effect of sudden impacts.
+✅ Triple-layer shell (example: ABS, Airex foam, ABS) – This advanced layering absorbs shocks and reduces the effect of sudden impacts.
 Even if the case is dropped, the violin remains cushioned.

-✅ Water-resistant seal – The case is designed to repel moisture, protecting your violin from changes in humidity that could cause wood warping.
+✅ Water-resistant seal – Most violin cases are not waterproof.
+However, some cases are designed to repel moisture, protecting your violin from changes in humidity that could cause wood warping.

 ✅ Suspension system – The violin is suspended inside the case, meaning it doesn’t touch the interior walls directly.
 This prevents damage from sudden movements or drops.